-We sell our products internationally and domestically through our sales force to our customers, which include major distributors, regional distributors, various smaller distributors and original equipment manufacturers.
-For the years ended October 31, 2004, 2003 and 2002, approximately 81%, 81% and 77%, respectively, of net sales were from customers located in the United States, while approximately 19%, 19% and 23%, respectively, of net sales were from international customers.
+We sell our products internationally and domestically through our sales force to our customers, which include major distributors, regional distributors, and various smaller distributors, original equipment manufacturers and value added resellers.
+For the years ended October 31, 2005, 2004 and 2003, approximately 85%, 81% and 81%, respectively, of net sales were from customers located in the United States, while approximately 15%, 19% and 19%, respectively, of net sales were from international customers.
 Substantially all of our international sales are denominated in U.S. dollars.
-The lower percentage of international net sales in 2003 compared to 2002 resulted primarily from a nonrecurring large order of one international customer during 2002.
-Fluctuations in the percentage of international net sales from period to period occur based on the timing of large international orders, coupled with the impact of increases or decreases in domestic sales.
-Fluctuations in the timing or magnitude of international sales may cause our results to differ from our expectations.
+Fluctuations in the percentage of international net sales from period to period occur based on the timing of large international and domestic orders, coupled with the impact of increases or decreases in domestic sales.
+During both 2004 and 2003, we recognized a large sale to one international customer that did not recur in fiscal year 2005.

 Net sales consist of gross sales of products less discounts, refunds and returns.
 Revenue is recognized at the time of product shipment or delivery to the customer (including distributors) provided that the customer takes ownership and assumes risk of loss, based on shipping terms.
-In fiscal year 2004 and 2003, one major domestic distributor accounted for 16.0% and 14.9% of our net sales, respectively.
-No single customer accounted for more than 10% of our net sales in fiscal year 2002.
-Other than this distributor, no single customer accounted for more than 10% of our net sales in fiscal years 2004, 2003 or 2002.
+In fiscal years 2005, 2004 and 2003, one major domestic distributor accounted for 15.4%, 16.0% and 14.9% of our net sales, respectively.
+Other than this distributor, no single customer accounted for more than 10% of our net sales in fiscal years 2005, 2004 or 2003.

 A significant percentage of the selling price of our fiber optic cable is based on the cost of raw materials used.
 Single-mode fiber is less expensive than multimode fiber, and consequently single-mode fiber optic cables have a lower per unit selling price than comparable multimode fiber optic cables.
-We believe that the long-haul, metropolitan and access markets are predominantly the users of single-mode fiber optic cable, and that increasingly, single-mode fiber optic cable is also being used for other short- to moderate-distance installations where higher bandwidth is required.
+We believe that while the long-haul, metropolitan and access markets are predominantly the users of single-mode fiber optic cable, that increasingly, single-mode fiber optic cable is also being used for short- to moderate-distance installations where higher bandwidth is required.
 However, any trend toward the use of single-mode fiber optic cables in such other installations may be slowed to the extent that 50 micron 1 gigabit and 10 gigabit multimode fiber optic cables are used to satisfy current bandwidth demands.
-To the extent that our sales mix shifts toward single-mode cables, we will have to increase the volume of our sales to maintain our current level of net sales.
+To the extent that our sales mix shifts toward single-mode cables, we will generally have to increase the volume of our cable sales to maintain our current level of net sales.